 To install a new package run the following command:

-Note that the version specification is optional.
-See the state install reference documentation for more info.
+Note that the version specification is optional for both the install

 subcommand.
-See the state search
+See the state search reference documentation for usage information.

 If your project already has packages defined for a different package manager then odds are you will be able to import these to the Platform by running: